LennartKeller/trf_training_tut/text/Experiment.md

 Applying this task to all kinds of different textual domains can be a fruitful question itself but lies outside the scope of this work.
 ```

-## Data-preparation
+### Dataset-preparation

-To load the stories, shuffle the sentences, and further prepare, we use Huggingface Datasets library, which provides various useful functions for manipulating text data.
+To load the stories, shuffle the sentences, and further prepare, we use Huggingface's Datasets library, which provides various useful functions for manipulating text data.
-Because Huggingface Datasets are fully compatible with PyTorch's class for data-loading, it can also be used by all non-Huggingface libraries without any further adjustments.
+Because Huggingface Datasets are fully compatible with PyTorch's class for data-loading, they can also be used by all non-Huggingface libraries without further adjustments.

 The preparation itself is simple: